Dinara Division: Decline and retreat to the Adriatic Littoral

 On 21 December 1944, after Đujić requested a written guarantee from Ante Pavelić to afford him and his forces refuge in German-occupied Slovenia, Pavelić ordered the military forces of the Independent State of Croatia to give Đujić's division free passage.
 However, Đujić went through an alternate route towards the Istrian peninsula, as the routes offered by Pavelić were not secure from Partisan attacks, and killed the Croatian population along the way.
 When Đujić reached Slovenia, his forces joined Dobroslav Jevđević's Chetniks, Dimitrije Ljotić's Serbian Volunteer Corps, and the remnants of Milan Nedić's Serbian Shock Corps in forming a single unit that was under the command of Odilo Globocnik of the Higher SS and Police Leader in the Adriatic Littoral.

 Aftermath

 In May 1945, Đujić surrendered the Dinara division to Allied forces.
 Its members were then taken to southern Italy.
 From there, they were taken to displaced persons camps in Germany and then dispersed.
+In 1947, Đujić was tried and convicted of war crimes in absentia by Yugoslavia's communist government.
+He was found guilty of mass murder, torture, rape, robbery, and forcible confinement, as well as collaborating with the German and Italians.
+He was accused of being responsible for the deaths of 1,500 people over the course of the war.
 After staying in Paris from 1947 to 1949, Đujić emigrated to the United States, where many members of the Dinara division are believed to have followed him.
 Other members of the division emigrated to Canada and settled there. Đujić lived in the United States until his death in San Diego, California in September 1999.